ec2604/ec2604.github.io/_posts/2023-05-22-contrabar.md

 ## POMDP

 A POMDP is a Partially Observable Markov Decision Process.
 The underlying dynamic system is still an MDP, however whereas in an MDP the states of the process are directly observable by the agent, in a POMDP the agent is only privy to observations $$o$$ which are governed by a distribution $$O$$ that depends on the action and the current state of the MDP.
 The objective remains the same as with a regular MDP, however the policy in this case must be history dependent, since the process is not markovian in the observations.
+Solving POMDPs in general is a difficult but worthy problem, as most interesting problems in the world are POMDPS rather than MDPs (imagine any setting where the state of the world is not fully observable).

+## Meta RL as a POMDP

+It turns out that we can think of meta RL as a special type of POMDP, where $$\mathcal{P},\mathcal{R}$$ are hidden states that do not change over time.
+This means that if we are able to solve POMDPs, we can also solve the meta RL problem.

+## Solving a POMDP